 Upon your arrival in Ghana you will collected at the airport (Kotoka Int.
-Airport) by a representative of the local team and taken to your host family accommodation.
+Airport) by a representative of the local team and taken to your accommodation.
 Here you will be welcomed and settled into your new surroundings.

 Volunteers will have a full arrival orientation given by a member of the local team the next day after arrival.

 They will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience.
-This is a great opportunity to get to know your hosts, meet your fellow volunteers, and ask any last questions you may have.
+This is a great opportunity to get to know your hosts, meet any fellow volunteers, and ask any last questions you may have.
 You will then be taken to your projects site where you will be introduced to the onsite project team and settled into your project work.
 Easy!

 - Project Arrival Day: SUNDAY

 - Arrival/Departure Airport: Kotoka International Airport, Accra, Ghana (CODE: ACC)